M. N. Miller’s 2019 Year In Film

 Was I just Galifianakis-ed?
 After watching Between Two Ferns: The Movie, the clear objective seems to be a test balloon for an Office-like Netflix series; it’s nothing more than an overblown SNL sketch, even at a sparse 82-minutes, that’s stretched beyond its limits.

-Clark Johnson’s film is not without its charms, but for a man who directed HBO’s Boycott and the pilot of The Wire, it’s remarkably tired.
+Clark Johnson’s film is not without its charms, but it’s drained for a man who directed HBO’s Boycott and the pilot of The Wire.
 Juanita swings at too many genres without being good at one.

 148. The Aftermath